itsTylrr/itsTylrr/README.md

 Hello!
 I'm Tyler, a Computer Engineering student at the [University of California, San Diego](https://ucsd.edu/) as a part of the [Electrical and Computer Engineering](https://ece.ucsd.edu/) department!

 ### About Me ᕙ(`▽´)ᕗ
-- Interested in Computer Architecture, Electronics, and Computer Science.
+- Interested in computer architecture, electronics, and computer science.
 - Mainly aiming for the embedded systems/software.
-- As of now, I only know Python, Java, Javascript, Node.js, Lua, and HTML/CSS.
+- As of now, I only know Python, Java, Javascript, HTML/CSS.
 - Trying to learn more advanced programming languages.
-- Finding ways to apply my skills to real life applications.
 ### More About Me :D
 <details>
 <summary>My Hobbies 💡</summary>